 Other repositories of teaching materials concentrate on media materials, for example:

-We are a member of the Open Textbook Network which promotes access, affordability, and student success through the use of open textbooks through their advocacy efforts and the establishment of the Open Textbook Library.
+We are a member of the Open Education Network (forrmerly the Open Textbook Network) which promotes access, affordability, and student success through the use of open textbooks through their advocacy efforts and the establishment of the Open Textbook Library.

 Many authoring tools can be loaded onto individual workstations or laptops; some are free and others may require licenses.
 Some tools may be found on CIDAT workstations, on dedicated CIDAT media workstations, or in the CIDAT production facilities.